 S&P has confirmed kutxabank’s BBB-/ A-3 outlook negative rating, as part of a review of the Spanish financial sector, as a consequence of sovereign’s rating downgrade of the 16 of October.
 In a context of a higher economic risks faced by the Spanish banking industry, the Agency has revised down the starting point rating of the Spanish financial institutions to BB+ from BBB-.
 However, this minimum is higher for Kutxabank, reflecting its better balanced funding structure and the low reliance to the ECB funding, which provides a strong creditworthiness to deal with the effects of the current macroeconomic envinoment, so it maintains the rating at the same level as the sovereign.

 S&P lowers the rating on Kutxabank’s mortgage covered bonds from AA to AA-, after the downgrade of the Sovereign rating of 11th of October.
-Kutxabank’s mortgage covered bond rating benefits from the maximum uplift possible above the long-term rating on the issuer (seven-notches) due to the overcollateralization of Kutxabank's as well as its “low” ALMM risk but, in line with S&P EMU criteria, Kutxabank’s mortgage covered bonds are currently capped six notches above the long-term rating on Spain.
+Kutxabank’s mortgage covered bond rating benefits from the maximum uplift possible above the long-term rating on the issuer (seven-notches) due to the overcollateralization of Kutxabank's cover pool as well as its “low” ALMM risk but, in line with S&P EMU criteria, Kutxabank’s mortgage covered bonds are currently capped six notches above the long-term rating on Spain.
 They have also placed the rating on CreditWatch negative to reflect that a further downgrade of Kutxabank’s rating by more than one notch will have a direct impact on the rating on the covered bonds, after the placement of Kutxabank’s rating on CreditWatch negative of 15th of October.

 Moody’s lowers the rating on Kutxabank’s mortgage covered bonds, from Aa3 to A3.
 This rating downgrade follows the sovereign rating downgrade of 13 of June to Baa3 from A3, and consequently Moody’s lowered Spain’s country ceiling to A3.